andela-mnzomo/bc-6-my-issue-tracker/README.md

 - Allow admin users to view all issues
 - Allow admin users to comment on issues
 - Allow admin users to assign issues to another user for resolution
-- Allow admin users to mark issues as resolved or in progress
+- Allow admin users to mark issues as resolved (closed) or in-progress
-- Allow users to receive notifications of any updates made to their issues by the admin

 ## Using Issue Tracker

-You may view a live demonstration of __Issue Tracker__ on Heroku.
-You may register a new user account and login with the specified details.
+You may view a live demonstration of __Issue Tracker__ on [Heroku](http://my-issuetracker.herokuapp.com/ Issue Tracker on Heroku).
+To use the app, you will have to register a new user account and login with the specified details.
 You may also login to the administrator account using the following credentials:

 Email: admin@it.com
 Password: cat2016